Onemanwolf/xUnit.netHandsOn/How_Session/Create_Test_Project.md

         }
 ```

-2. We can check to make sure a value is not zero or not a particalur value with Not Equal Assert
+2. We can check to make sure a value is not zero or not a particular value with Not Equal Assert

 ```C#
         [Fact]